-Moody's Investors Service assigned a Aa1 rating to Clark County, Nevada's General Obligation (Limited Tax) Bond Bank Refunding Bonds (Additionally Secured by Pledged Revenues), Series 2016B in the estimated amount of \$283.9 million.
-Moody's maintains a Aa1 rating on the county's outstanding GOLT debt in the amount of \$2.3 billion.
-The outlook on the county is stable.
+Moody's Investors Service assigned a Aa1 rating to Clark County, Nevada's General Obligation (Limited Tax) Las Vegas Convention and Visitors Authority Refunding Bonds (Additionally Secured with Pledged Revenues) Series 2017 in the expected amount of \$20.8 million.
+Moody's maintains a Aa1 rating and stable outlook on the county's GOLT obligations which total \$2.5 billion, and an A1 rating and stable outlook on the Las Vegas Convention and Visitors Authority's (LVCVA) revenue bonds that total \$179.2 million.

-The Aa1 GOLT rating reflects the county's very large tax base and economy in a sustained recovery, although exposure to cyclical tourism and gaming remains.
-The county maintains a solid financial position with healthy reserves.
-The rating also incorporates a manageable debt burden that features a substantial portion of self-supporting debt, along with elevated pension liabilities.
+The Aa1 GOLT rating primarily reflects the county's very large tax base and economy in a sustained recovery, although exposure to cyclical tourism and gaming remains.
+The county maintains a solid financial position with healthy reserves supported by conservative management.
+The rating also incorporates a manageable debt burden that features a substantial portion of self-supporting debt, and an elevated pension burden.